Third-Party Liability in Workers’ Compensation Claims

 An employee is able to bring a workers’ compensation claim and third-party liability claim, but there are limitations.
 Florida law allows for the filing of a third liability suit by an employee, but the employer is able to place a lien on that judgment.
 This is an attempt to prevent an employee/victim from being compensated twice for the same injury.
 The employer is essentially seeking reimbursement.
 If the court determines that the third party is liable for damages, the employer can receive a pro rata share of the judgment for the money the employer already paid to the employee through the workers’ compensation claim.

 Some individuals think it is easier to file a workers’ compensation claim and be done.
 An employee can file the workers’ compensation claim and receive a settlement, or payment, for their injuries.
 However, there are limitations on the damages available in the workers’ compensation claim.
 One of the main components of a workers’ compensation claim is for lost wages.
 The law only allows for 2/3 of your weekly wage.
 A third-party liability claim does not limit your lost wages.
 You are able to seek your full compensation and more.

 Let Us Help You Today

-If you have been injured at your workplace and are considering a third-party liability claim, the experienced Florida attorneys at the Leifer Law Firm are here to help.
+If you have been injured at your workplace and are considering a third-party liability claim, the experienced Florida attorneys at Leifer & Ramirez are here to help.
 Our attorneys have exceptional experience in the complex cases of and third-party liability.
 We will explain all of your options to you to ensure that you receive the maximum compensation for your injury.
 Contact us today for a free consultation.